Gavin-Persad/QAWolf/plan.md

+## plan

-//navigate to page in playwright ✅
+1. navigate to page in playwright ✅
-//take screenshot - full page ✅
+2. pull back first page info ✅
-//create path to find 100 newest articles
+3. create path to top 100 articles
-// return 100 newest articles
+4. store and return top 100 articles

-//stretch
+### Stretch

-//find what data is displayed and find best way of breaking this down
+5. find what data is displayed and find best way of breaking this down